Microsoft-Web/WebCampTrainingKit/Presentation/02-ASPNET-and-VS-Web-Tooling/GettingStartedASPNETCore/README.md

 1. Show the **ConfigureServices** method in the **Startup.cs** class.

-	>	**Speaking Point:** ASP.NET 5 supports Dependency Injection natively, and as such this method is adding services to the DI container.
+	>	**Speaking Point:** ASP.NET Core supports Dependency Injection natively, and as such this method is adding services to the DI container.

 	![Showing ConfigureServices method](images/configureservices-method.png?raw=true "Showing ConfigureServices method")